There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) apply standard biostatistical methods commonly used in epidemiological and clinical research including modern regression methods for quantitative, binary and time-to-event outcome variables and (2) understand the statistical content of articles in the epidemiological and clinical literature.
-Students who master the methods covered in this unit should be able to do many of their own analyses of health/medical research data.
+Students are able to (1) correctly identify appropriate statistical methods for analysing data from different study designs with different responses.; (2) apply standard biostatistical methods commonly used in epidemiological and clinical research including modern regression methods for quantitative, binary and time-to-event outcome variables; (3) interpret the statistical content of articles in the epidemiological and clinical literature.; (4) use SAS software for reading data, data manipulation, calculating data summaries and for statistical analysis; (5) interpret the results from the application of biostatistical methods to data through the use of SAS; and (6) present results appropriately..

-- Indicative assessments in this unit are as follows: (1) assignments (which involve computing) and (2) online tests or examination (open book).
+Indicative assessments in this unit are as follows: (1) assignments (which involve computing) and (2) online tests.
 Further information is available in the unit outline.

 - Unit Coordinator(s)